ShingZhanho/ENGG1340-Project-25Spring/README.md

 ##

-Welcome to _SHOOT!_, a high-octane, adrenaline-fueled shooting game where quick reflexes, sharp aim, and tactical thinking are your only keys to survival!
+Welcome to _SHOOT!_, a high-octane, adrenaline-fueled shooting game where quick reflexes, sharp aim, and tactical thinking are your only keys to survival! [_Journey of the Prairie King_](https://stardewvalleywiki.com/Journey_of_the_Prairie_King), a mini game, provided just enough inspiration for the production of _SHOOT!_.
 Step into a deadly arena where monstrous foes emerge relentlessly from every direction, and your mission is simple: **shoot to survive, survive to dominate**.

 ## Table of Contents